nohfly/nohfly.github.io/_posts/2021-10-13-Basic_implementation_of_Genetic_Algorithm.md

 We can use genetic algorithm to solve this problem starting with setting up the initial population.

 ### 1) set initial population
 Initial population is the mix of first random individuals where we can start apply genetic algorithm.
-Giv
+Given the character sets and their occurrences, *initial_population()* generates
 ```python
 def initial_population(query, popsize):
    population = []